latouchek/osp18-lab/readme.md

     podman push ${BASTIONFQDN}:8443/admin/rhoso-podified-beta/openstack-operator-index:1.0.0
     ```

-6. **Create a secret in the `openshift-marketplace` namespace containing the authentication credentials for the private registry**:
+6. **Create a secret in the `openstack-operators` namespace containing the authentication credentials for the private registry**:

     ```bash
     oc create secret generic private-registry \